boveus/hyrax-wiki/Hyrax-Development-Guide.md

 Yes.
 You can run everything (including the Fedora and Solr wrappers) using the default rake task, like so:

 ```
-rake
+rails
 ```

-(Note that the default task in Hyrax is the `ci` task, so running the above command is the same as running `rake ci`.)
+(Note that the default task in Hyrax is the `ci` task, so running the above command is the same as running `rails ci`.)

 But note that if you're actively working on a feature or a bug fix, you will likely not want to use this task repeatedly because it's remarkably slower than `rspec`.